-If you live in Canada, the likelihood of getting the novel coronavirus is very low, health officials from the Centers for Disease Control and Prevention have stated.
+If you live in America, the likelihood of getting the novel coronavirus is very low, health officials from the Centers for Disease Control and Prevention have stated.

-Canada also has a robust public health system.
-Even though there’s no specific medication that can treat the novel coronavirus, having access to things like an intravenous line for rehydration and a ventilator for breathing problems can go a long way in helping someone recover from a respiratory illness such as the coronavirus, according to Kindrachuk.
+The United States also has a robust public health system.
+Even though there’s no specific medication that can treat the virus, having access to things like an intravenous line for rehydration and a ventilator for breathing problems can go a long way in helping someone recover from a respiratory illness such as the coronavirus, according to Kindrachuk.

 Low- and middle-income countries will have a harder time dealing with the coronavirus if cases emerge there, health officials believe.
 That’s why the World Health Organization issued a global public health emergency on January 30, to be able to muster resources to help those countries.

-How many Canadian cases of 2019-nCoV are there?
+How many American cases of 2019-nCoV are there?

-There are eleven confirmed cases in Canada — four in Ontario and seven in BC.
+There are twelve confirmed cases in the US — in Washington, California, Arizona, Illinois, Wisconsin, and Massachusetts.

 What’s being done about the coronavirus?

-In China’s Hubei province, the epicentre of the outbreak, whole cities have been put on lockdown and transportation networks have been halted to stop the spread of the virus.
+In China’s Hubei province, the epicenter of the outbreak, whole cities have been put on lockdown and transportation networks have been halted to stop the spread of the virus.

-Canada is also screening passengers at the three airports that receive flights from China (Vancouver, Toronto, and Montreal).
+The US is also screening passengers at the three airports that receive the most flights from China (SFO, JFK, and LAX).
 Customs officers are asking all international arrivals if they’re experiencing symptoms, and if so, are scanning them for signs of a fever.

-Canadian health officials have asked anyone who’s travelled to China’s Hubei province during the outbreak or had close contact with someone who has, to self-isolate for 14 days to make sure they’re not sick.
+American health officials have asked anyone who’s traveled to China’s Hubei province during the outbreak or had close contact with someone who has, to consider self-isolating for 14 days to make sure they’re not sick.

 The outbreak has caused worry among many, and similar to the SARS outbreak, will likely have a global economic impact.